SS Robin: 2008 to 2010

 In June 2008, Robin was to undergo her first seaward journey in 35 years from South Quay to Lowestoft for structural restoration using, so far as was practicable, the same craft skills with which she was built in 1890, conserving her Victorian technology.
 Once at Lowestoft a detailed examination revealed that after 118 years she was now considered too fragile to be able to float again.
 Initially it was thought that Robin would need a 40% steel replacement, but after the examination it showed that she would need an 80% steel replacement thereby essentially ruining her historical value.
 These new findings urged SS Robin Trust to find a less destructive approach maintaining Robin.
 It soon became clear that a pontoon would be the most innovative and least destructive method to keep her floating and to preserve and display her original riveted fabric.
 It also provided a wealth of more space.
 In 2010, Robin was lifted by two cranes and placed onto her new pontoon.
 She was then towed to Tilbury where she was moored for a year.

 2010 to present

 After 3 years of conservation work in Tilbury, in July 2011 Robin returned to east London, where she was originally built, to undergo further internal restoration and preparation before opening as the SS Robin museum, theatre and educational centre in the Royal Victoria Dock in Newham borough in 2014, with the support of a grant of just over £950,000 from the Heritage Lottery Fund.

 She was then subsequently moved to the Millennium Mills Dock, where she was temporarily berthed for further restoration and development before reopening to the public, at the western end of the Royal Victoria Dock (close to the London Cable Car), in 2015.

+In 2023, she was moved to Trinity Buoy Wharf.